DongDongSunny/tron-docker-main/tools/trond/docs/trond_gen-docs.md

 ### Synopsis

-This command generates markdown documentation for the CLI commands and subcommands.
+This command generates markdown documentation for the CLI commands and subcommands.<br>
-The documentation is saved in the 'docs' directory.
+The documentation is saved in the 'docs' directory.<br>
 If the 'docs' directory does not exist, it will be created.